 Depression rates in Colorado are among the highest in the nation.
 In fact, we rank #50 of all states for the prevalence of mental illness despite being in the Top 10 for access to mental health professionals.
 If every adult with serious thoughts of suicide in Colorado completed that thought, it would be the equivalent of Boulder and Lakewood disappearing off of the map.

 Our providers use proven therapy methods like Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) to address the root causes of depression.
+We also have an extensive network of therapists to whom we refer to ensure a proper fit and lived experience.
 Our psychiatric team offers expert medication management, evaluating and adjusting your treatment plan over time to ensure you’re getting the best results.

-For those with treatment-resistant depression, Spravato® (nasal esketamine) offers rapid relief that traditional antidepressants often can't.
+For those with treatment-resistant depression, ketamine therapy has been of great interest.
+Spravato® (nasal esketamine) is derived from ketamine and offers rapid relief that traditional antidepressants often can't.
 Axis is one of the leading Spravato®-certified clinics in Colorado.
 These treatments can be life-changing for patients who have tried multiple medications without success.
-Moreover, it is covered by insurance, unlike ketamine, and delivers similar results.
+Moreover, it is covered by insurance, unlike ketamine infusions or IM Ketamine, and delivers similar results.
 Read our article on Esketamine vs Ketamine to under the differences and the clinical data.

 Deep TMS is a non-invasive, FDA-approved treatment that uses magnetic pulses to stimulate areas of the brain involved in mood regulation.
+Benefits of TMS include its long-lasting effects and approximately 1/3 of patients go into remission from depression and often titrate down from meds.
 It’s covered by most insurance plans and is ideal for people who prefer a drug-free option.
 Axis offers both traditional and Deep TMS technologies to suit your needs.
 For more information on the differences between standard TMS and Deep TMS, please read our article.

 In rare cases, options like ECT (electroconvulsive therapy) may be recommended.
 While not offered at Axis, we coordinate care with trusted local providers when this level of treatment is needed.